-Oddly enough, the trunk and its letters were not named, even though they became a long-standing attraction at the museum.
-It is quite possible that the trunk was already exhibited in the museum's first location, a series of rooms within the headquarters of the Dutch national post, telephone, and telegraph company on the Kortenaerkade in The Hague, when the museum was known as Het Nederlandsche Postmuseum.
-It was certainly on permanent display after the museum's relocation to its current premises on the Zeestraat after World War II.
+museum's relocation to its current premises on the Zeestraat after World War II.
 The trunk remained in the public eye after the museum became the sole responsibility of the Dutch postal service, the PTT, in 1989, and was renamed the PTT Museum.
 When the state's postal monopoly was at last broken up in 1998, the museum was privatized as the Museum voor Communicatie.
-In 2002 the trunk moved into storage, to be brought out again for an exhibition in Amsterdam in 2012-13.
-It was again briefly on display in The Hague in November 2015 in conjunction with the public announcement of our project, until the museum closed for refurbishment in March 2016.
+In 2002, the trunk moved into storage, to be brought out again for an exhibition in Amsterdam in 2012-13.
+And it was again briefly on display in The Hague in November 2015 in conjunction with the public announcement of our project, until the museum closed for refurbishment in March of 2016.

 "Ownership" of the Brienne materials has thus passed through a number of different institutional configurations, each time essentially becoming "reacquired" and achieving a new identity.
 It has been the piggy bank of the postmasters, part of an inheritance, archival evidence for a state-appointed oversight committee, an undesired leftover, and a museum object.
-And, just as the trunk and its letters have helped change Dutch law, so have they affected how we and others have attempted to comprehend them.
-Their presence-their pristine condition in their original folded states, their paper and seals, the still noticeable sealskin on the trunk-has generally engendered a strong desire among those who have seen and handled them to do no harm.37 Put simply, this collection has taught us to read and to see and to think differently.
-Acknowledging the "thing-power" of the collection can help explain its history, as well as point toward its future.
+And, just as the trunk and its letters have helped to change Dutch law, so have they affected how we and others have attempted to comprehend them.
+Their presence - their pristine condition in their original folded states, their paper and seals, the still-noticeable sealskin on the trunk - has generally engendered a strong desire amongst those who have seen and handled them to do no harm.37 Put simply, this collection has taught us to read and to see and to think differently.